markmatney/code4lib-socal-2023-slides/content.md

 ## Concepts

 * **IIIF:** API specs for _interoperable software to represent/deliver/render digital artifacts on the web_
-  * images, books, audio recordings, movies, 3D models, RDF graphs, etc.
+  * Images, books, audio recordings, movies, 3D models, arbitrary RDF graphs (someday 🫠)

 * **IIIF Auth:** interoperable access control
-  * spec describes behavior of both client (viewer) and server
+  * Describes behavior of both client (viewer) and servers **to coordinate secure, authorized transfer of description resources (info.json) and content resources (images)**
-    * IIIF Auth 1.0 extends IIIF Image API
-  * "item" granularity, not "collection"

 ???

 * _poll_:
-  1. Who (besides UCLA) is at an institution running IIIF software in production?
+  1. Who is familiar with IIIF?
+Who (besides UCLA) is at an institution running IIIF software in production?
   2. Anyone running IIIF Auth in production?
 Anyone experimented with it?
 * IIIF: Mirador, Universal Viewer, Cantaloupe, Loris
 * IIIF Auth:
   * we implemented 1.0
+  * a solution following browser security rules is non-trivial!
+  * version 1.0 extends IIIF Image API (conformant image servers must implement Auth spec)
+  * fine granularity
   * it works, but:
     * relies on web browser behavior re: third-party cookies that is being phased out by major vendors
     * is not generic/abstract enough for some use cases